jeffreyadams/dpr/README.md

-# dpr
-Paper on DS packets for real groups (joint with T. Kaletha)
+Paper on Discrete Series L-Packets for Real Reductive Groups by J. Adams and T. Kaletha